 Tempe, AZ 85287-5402

-- SETS Postdoctoral Fellow, Urban Resilience to Extremes Sustainability Research Network, Global Institute of Sustainability and Innovation
+- SETS Postdoctoral Fellow, Emeritus, Urban Resilience to Extremes Sustainability Research Network, Global Institute of Sustainability and Innovation

-Dr. Sam Markolf received his B.S. in Chemical Engineering from the University of Texas at Austin and his PhD in Civil & Environmental Engineering and Engineering & Public Policy from Carnegie Mellon University.
+Sam Markolf received his BS in chemical engineering from the University of Texas at Austin and his PhD in civil & environmental engineering and engineering & public policy from Carnegie Mellon University.
 The topic of his dissertation was “Climate Change Decision-Making at the Metropolitan Level: Current Estimates and Future Drivers of Greenhouse Gas Emissions in U.S. Metropolitan Areas.”
 His general interests include sustainable planning and decision making at the urban level, climate change adaptation and mitigation, and urban systems engineering.

 When not working on ways to enhance the sustainability and resiliency of our cities, Sam is most likely travelling, hiking, biking, playing and watching sports (especially basketball and soccer), or enjoying the company of his friends and family.